 At university you are expected to study, digest, and reflect on the readings at home so that we can discuss them in class.
 Although most courses will incorporate some lecture, and some courses may be primarily lectures, almost all university-level courses will demand your active participation, which requires that you come to class with a sound preliminary understanding of the reading.
 Not only will this make the class discussions much more interesting, but it will help your participation grade.
 When you participate without proper preparation, the fact that you have not done the reading is often painfully obvious to everyone who has done the reading, including your professor.
 You should always bring the book or article under discussion to class so that you can refer to the text.
 This is part of proper preparation for and participation in class.

-When you read, you must read actively.
 Reading well requires that we learn, as Nietzsche says, “to read slowly, deeply, looking cautiously before and aft, with reservations, with doors left open, with delicate eyes and fingers.”
 Reading is not like watching television.
 You need to develop the habit of reading actively and carefully.
-My own discipline, philosophy (and, frankly, most things worth reading), demands close and careful attention to the text.
+My own discipline, philosophy (and, frankly, most anything worth reading), demands close and careful attention to the text.
 Oftentimes, it will take two or more readings in order to achieve even a basic understanding of the main issues.
 You cannot expect to read philosophical works in the same manner that you read a light novel, textbook, magazine, or newspaper.
 Great books generally demand something of their readers.
 If you find that your eyes are merely passing over the text without your brain absorbing or reflecting on any of the ideas, you need to read more slowly.

 Remember everything your parents and elementary school teachers told you about writing in your books?
 Forget it.
 Underline, mark, and annotate your books—anything that will help you to keep in mind the main issues, follow the steps in an argument, or note interesting correlations.
 Jotting down notes in the margins is generally more helpful than underlining or highlighting.
 The physical text in front of you is not sacred, except insofar as it represents a tree sacrificed so you could address philosophical issues.
 The ideas in the text are the important things.
 That being said, only write in books that you own—don’t be one of the reprobates that marks up library books.